malteschilling/ddrl_hexapod/README.md

 *   Scripts for training and testing are located inside the Docker folder `/root/ros2learn/experiments/examples/PHANTOMX/`, which are `train_dppo2_mlp.py` (train decentralized approach), `run_dppo2_mlp.py` (test decentralized approach), `train_ppo2_mlp.py` (train centralized approach), `run_ppo2_mlp.py` (test centralized approach),
 *   The training scripts run for 5000 epochs, while a checkpoint is stored every 10 epochs.
 *   tensorboard logs, progress and checkpoints are stored in the Docker folder `/tmp/ros2learn/PhantomX-v0/ppo2` for the centralized approach and `dppo2` for the decentralized approach respectively.
-*   Hyperparameters are configured in `/root/ros2learn/algorithms/baselines/baselines/ppo2/defaults.py` and `/root/ros2learn/algorithms/baselines/baselines/dppo2/defaults.py` respectively.
+*   Hyperparameters are configured in `/root/ros2learn/algorithms/baselines/baselines/ppo2/defaults.py`.
 *   The heightmap used for training is stored in the Docker folder `/root/ros2learn/environments/gym-gazebo2/gym_gazebo2/worlds/parcour.world`.
 It needs to be overwritten by `heightmap1-0_10m.world` (standard), `heightmap1-0_15m.world`, `heightmap1-0_05m.world`, or `empty_bullet.world` (which is the flat plane) if one wants to perform training on another terrain.
 These are all as well in `/root/ros2learn/environments/gym-gazebo2/gym_gazebo2/worlds/`.